skywalk-software/libsbc/python/README.md

 ### Requirements

 - Python 3.7 or newer
-- SBC library installed on your system
+- C compiler (gcc, clang, etc.)
+- Make

+The package will automatically build the native SBC library during installation, so you don't need to install it separately.

 ### Installing the Package